 Once only applicable to orders placed on Amazon itself, this has been extended to include purchases made across multiple sales websites with Amazon Multi-Channel FBA.

-However, multi-channel FBA differs from FBA for Amazon sales in many ways.
+However, Amazon Multi-Channel Fulfillment differs from Fulfillment by Amazon for Amazon sales in many ways.
 In this article, we go over the differences, as well as pros and cons on each service.

 Multi-Channel Fulfillment (MCF) is an Amazon-run fulfillment service for sellers who sell on marketplaces outside of Amazon.
 For example, if you sell items through your own website.